From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Conflicts of Interest

 \section{Conflicts of Interest}

-DT holds shares in StratifAI and Synagen.
+D.T. holds shares in StratifAI and Synagen.
 He has received honoraria from Bayer, AstraZeneca, Philips, Roche, Pfizer, and Gilead.
-JNK declares ongoing consulting services for AstraZeneca, Panakeia, and Bioptimus.
-Furthermore, he holds shares in StratifAI, Synagen, and Spira Labs, has received an institutional research grant from GSK and AstraZeneca, as well as honoraria from AstraZeneca, Bayer, Daiichi Sankyo, Eisai, Janssen, Merck, MSD, BMS, Roche, Pfizer, and Fresenius.
+J.N.K. holds shares in StratifAI, Synagen, Spira Labs, Tremont AI, and Saterra AI.
+He is Co-PI on institutional research grants from GSK and AstraZeneca, and declares honoraria or consulting fees from AstraZeneca, Bayer, Bioptimus, Daiichi Sankyo, Eisai, Janssen, Merck, MSD, Novartis, BMS, Roche, and Pfizer.
 All other authors declare no conflicts of interest.